jarrettmeyer/mvcflashmessages/readme.md

 - Visual Studio 2013
 - MVC 3.0
 - NUnit 2.6
+- Code Contracts
-- PSake
+- psake

-To build the project, run the tests, or create a NuGet package, use [PSake](https://github.com/psake/psake).
-The following tasks have been defined in the project
+To build the project, run the tests, or create a NuGet package, use [psake](https://github.com/psake/psake).
+The following tasks have been defined in the project.

 - **Version** &mdash; Update version.
 Invoke with `Invoke-psake Version @{ "version" = "a.b.c" }`.
 This will update the version in both the `AssemblyInfo.cs` and the `MvcFlashMessages.nuspec` files.
 - **NUnit** &mdash; Compile a debug build and run the [NUnit](http://nunit.org) tests.
 - **CreatePackage** &mdash; Create a new NuGet package.
 The `MvcFlashMessages.*.nupkg` will be placed in the `nuget` folder.

+This project also makes use of [Code Contracts](http://visualstudiogallery.msdn.microsoft.com/1ec7db13-3363-46c9-851f-1ce455f66970).
+If you wish to compile the project, you will need to have the Visual Studio plugin.

 ## Usage